 It’d never occurred to me to attempt my own sushi until I happened to see some friends making a go of it on social media a few weeks back.
-I wasn’t quite organised enough to get hold of the ingredients and kit needed but in a fortunate twist of fate, York Cookery School got in touch to ask if I fancied trying out their new sushi course.
+I wasn’t quite organised enough to get hold of the ingredients and kit needed but in a fortunate twist of fate, I was invited to try out Sushi with York Cookery School, their new sushi course.
 It’s been far too long since I’ve eaten any sushi so I didn’t need asking twice and was happily on my way to their site at Clifton Moor before long.

 York Cookery School has been teaching the good people of York the finer points of cookery since 2012, using a variety of well regarded tutors to provide characterful and informative courses.
 I’ve attended before to learn about fish cookery from the incomparable Steph Moon so had a good expectation of how the day would pan out.
 The tutor for the sushi course would be Dan Graham whose CV includes making the final of Masterchef: The Professionals and a stint at Malton’s well regarded Talbot Hotel as head chef.
 He gained his sushi skills at a high end restaurant in London from a Sushi Master and recently placed well in the Kikkoman Masters competition, plenty to suggest he knows his subject!